Alicia-Toom/wildfire-AI/README.md

 If you would like to re train/ checkout how we train the models you can find them in <b>research branch</b>

-This fork has been modify front end from the original and there will be continous research on the models.
+This fork has been </b>modify</b> front end from the original and there will be <b>continous research</b> on the models in research branch.

 ## Contribution